ashky23/Tic-Tac-Toe/README.md

+## Tic-Tac-Toe
-This is the simple game of Tic-Tac-toe for any operating system.
+>This is the simple game of Tic-Tac-toe for any operating system.